-The Council, a councillor or an officer acting as a tribunal or in a quasi judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.
+12.8 The Council, a councillor or an officer acting as a tribunal or in a quasi judicial manner or determining/considering (other than for the purposes of giving advice) the civil rights and obligations or the criminal responsibility of any person will follow a proper procedure which accords with the requirements of natural justice and the right to a fair trial contained in Article 6 of the European Convention on Human Rights.

-Decision making by ward members
+Decision making by ward councillors

-The Council and Cabinet are able to delegate authority to individual ward members to make decisions in relation to matters affecting their ward.
-Where delegation has been given, the ward member is required to produce a record of decisions, which are accessible by the public for six years.
-The ward member is required to act in accordance with a protocol agreed by the Council or Cabinet when exercising the power.
+12.9 The Council and Cabinet are able to delegate authority to individual ward councillors to make decisions in relation to matters affecting their ward.
+Where delegation has been given, the ward councillor is required to produce a record of decisions, which are accessible by the public for six years.
+The ward councillor is required to act in accordance with a protocol agreed by the Council or Cabinet when exercising the power.